 9.1 The Councils Customer Services Team have operated remotely but at full capacity.
 March, April and May would traditionally be the highest call volume months in the year, in the main due to the production of the new council tax bills and upcoming election activity.
-Table 1 below shows how overall call volumes have decreased by 23% based on last year's volumes.
+Table 1 below shows how_call volumes in April, the first full month of lockdown, have decreased by 24% when compared with last year.

-March 2019 April 2019 March 2020 April 2020 9977 10458 8666 7055
+March 2019 April 2019 March 2020 April 2020 4433 4565 4839 3472

-9.2 The number of calls increased into the Council Tax, Business Rates and Housing Benefits lines, reducing across all other service areas.
+- 9.2 The number of calls increased into the Council Tax, Business Rates and Housing Benefits lines, reducing across all other service areas. - 9.3 This call reduction enabled a number of staff to be deployed to support the assessment of applications for the business support grants.

-- 9.3 This call reduction enabled a number of staff to be deployed to support the assessment of applications for the business support grants. - 9.4 During the same period the visits to our website doubled as can be seen in Figure 1. and has remained higher than expected prepandemic.
+9.4 During the same period the visits to our website doubled as can be seen in Figure 1. and has remained higher than expected prepandemic.

-9.5 Figure 1:
+9.5 Figure 1.